Khwaja Habib Ali Shah: Silsila Habibia across the globe (worldwide)

-Sajjada Nasheen Moulana Pir Khaja Habib Ali Shah Salis (Jawad Pasha Habibi) perform all the activities and monitor the Dargah Shareef and Masjid-e-Habibia functionality.
+Sajjada Nasheen and Mutawalli Moulana Pir Khaja Habib Ali Shah Salis (Jawad Pasha Habibi) oversees all activities of the Dargah Shareef and manages the functioning of Masjid-e-Habibia.

-Hazrat Pir Ahsan Pasha Habibi {calipha of Hazrat Pir Khawaja Habib Ali Shah Thani ra} is actively involved in spreading the teachings of Islam and principles of Silsila Habibia Nizamia.
-He performs all the rituals of Dargah Shareef in the absence of the present Sajjadah Nasheen.
-Hundreds of devotees and disciples visit the shrine each day and need to be catered to with proper guidance.
-Madrasa - Habibia is run by Habibi Education Society in the dargah premises.
-Chatti (6) shareef, Unnis (19) of every hegira calendar month from Asr to Maghrib Zikr and Sama conducted open to all.
-Masjid Habib Ali Shah ra has 5 times prayers, juma, iddain and open 24/7/365 for the public.
-On auspicious days/nights special programs are conducted viz.
-Shab Miraj, Shab Baraat, Milad Shareef, Gyarweeh Shareef etc. Throughout Ramadan Tarweeh, free Iftaar & dinner at the Masjid and Dargah Shareef for general public, irrespective of religion, caste or creed (open to all).
+Hazrat Pir Ahsan Pasha Habibi, the calipha of Hazrat Pir Khawaja Habib Ali Shah Thani (RA), is actively involved in spreading the teachings of Islam and the principles of the Silsila Habibia Nizamia.
+He performs all rituals of the Dargah Shareef in the absence of the present Sajjada Nasheen.

+Hundreds of devotees and disciples visit the shrine daily and require proper guidance and support.

+Madrasa Habibia, operated by the Habibi Education Society, functions within the Dargah premises.

+On the 6th (Chatti) and 19th (Unnis) of every Hijri month, Zikr and Sama are conducted from Asr to Maghrib and are open to all.

+Masjid Habib Ali Shah (RA) holds five daily prayers, Jumu’ah, and both Eid prayers (Iddain), and remains open to the public 24/7/365.

+On auspicious days and nights, special programs are conducted, including Shab Miraj, Shab Baraat, Milad Shareef, Gyarweeh Shareef, and others.

+Throughout Ramadan, Tarawih prayers are held, and free Iftaar and dinner are provided at both the Masjid and Dargah Shareef for the general public, irrespective of religion, caste, or creed.